Justin Yoder

-Yoder has Spina Bifida and Hydrocephalus.
-His story is told in the film Miracle in Lane 2 starring Frankie Muniz.
+Yoder had spina bifida and hydrocephalus.
+His story is told in the film Miracle in Lane 2, starring Frankie Muniz.

-Yoder is a Mennonite and attends the same church as the film's screenwriters Don Yost and Joel Kauffmann.
+Yoder was a Mennonite and attended the same church as the film's screenwriters Don Yost and Joel Kauffmann.

-As of 2006, Yoder is a student at Goshen College in Goshen, Indiana, and is majoring in American Sign Language Interpreting.
+Yoder was a student at Goshen College in Goshen, Indiana, and majored in American Sign Language Interpreting.

+Yoder was involved in a serious car collision on September 14, 2024, after another driver being pursued by police at high speed struck the vehicle in which Yoder was riding.
+He died the following day from his injuries, at the age of 37.